TheRealBarenziah/commandlinefu/README.md

 ```

 This is the basic principle.
 You can parse & do your stuff with those arrays in the `else if` block of aforementioned `index.js` file.
-If you never used `process.argv` before, [this should help get you started](https://nodejs.org/en/knowledge/command-line/how-to-parse-command-line-arguments/)
+If you never used `process.argv` before, [this read should get you started](https://nodejs.org/en/knowledge/command-line/how-to-parse-command-line-arguments/)

 # More